Talibdev27/taklif_link.uz/memory-bank/progress.md

   - ✅ Backend integration with database
   - ✅ Default time set to 18:00 (6:00 PM)
 - **GitHub Integration**: All changes pushed to repository
-- **Data Loss Investigation**: Identified that data was NOT lost, only authentication tokens cleared
+- **Data Loss Investigation**: Identified that data was never actually lost - it was an environment variable issue in Render deployment
 - **Enhanced Authentication**: Improved session management with better error handling
 - **Data Protection Tools**: Created safer storage clearing mechanism with warnings
 - **Session Recovery**: Added backup and recovery features for user sessions